plolcott/x86utm/README.md

 When we simply example the execution trace of DD by HHH in C the issue becomes clear.
 HHH simulates DD that calls HHH(DD) to repeat this process continually.
 In this process HHH is a pure function of its input.
 The first time that HHH is invoked it allocates a shared memory block so that it can watch the execution trace of each DD instance thoughout all of its recursive invocations.
+Every HHH appends each new instruction that is simulates to this shared block.
+As soon as the outermost HHH sees a repating state it aborts its simulation and rejectes its input.

 ```
 typedef int (*ptr)();